dreamportdev/Osdev-Notes/02_Architecture/10_Keyboard_Interrupt_Handling.md

 ```

 For set 1, the most significant bit of the scancode indicates whether it's a MAKE (MSB = 0) or BREAK (MSB = 1).
+If not clear why, the answer is pretty simple, the binary for `0x80` is `0b10000000`.
 For set 2, a scancode is always a MAKE code, unless prefixed with the byte `0xF0`.

-Keep in mind that when we have multibyte scancodes (i.e. left ctrl, pause, and others), an interrupt is raised for every byte placed on the data buffer, this means that we need to handle them within 2 different interrupt calls, this is explained the next chapter, but for now we are fine with printing the scancode received.
+Keep in mind that when we have multibyte scancodes (i.e. left ctrl, pause, and others), an interrupt is raised for every byte placed on the data buffer, this means that we need to handle them within 2 different interrupt calls, this will be explained the next chapter, but for now we are fine with just printing the scancode received.

 For now this function is enough and what we should expect from it is: